TristenMaetzold/CySec-Final-Project/README.md

 # CySec-Final-Project
-The final group project for the University of Minnesota Cybersecurity Bootcamp
+The final group project for the University of Minnesota Cybersecurity Bootcamp.

+**By: Tristen Maetzold, Rob Myers, Scott Hanson, Jason Scherer, Christina Derek, Donald Stephens, Anthony Dornsbach, and Zach Michka**

 ## Table of Contents